| |

 form of one-on-one personalized training

-begins with an evaluation of the dog and
+of the dog and owner.
+This

-owner.
-The evaluation not only covers what
+initial evaluation not only covers what

 individual owners seek to achieve with their